meshcloud/terraform-aws-meshplatform/README.md

 - [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - Three accounts to segregate accounts by function.
   - management account: organization management account, the account that hosts the AWS Organization
-  - meshcloud account: meshStack will use this account to host the IAM users used by meshStack
+  - meshstack account: meshStack will use this account to host the IAM users used by meshStack
   - automation account: meshStack will use this account to manage CloudFormation templates that are used in [Landing Zones](https://docs.meshcloud.io/docs/meshcloud.landing-zones.html).
 - AdministratorAccess in those accounts.